scottfeldmanpeabody/strava/README.md

 #### Feature selection

 Using my experinece from the classification stufy above, I selected mostly the same features.
 However, in this case I did use distance and ellapsed_time instead of average_speed because time is what i was tyring to predict.
-Not using my ellapsed time to predict my wife's elapsed time proved to be a folly.
+Not using my ellapsed time to predict K's elapsed time proved to be a folly.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/feature_correlations.png)</br>
 *Correlations of thefeatures that were used in this model. mean_k is the target average time to be predicted.
 Note the high correlation with ellapsed time.
 (That's called foreshadowing, folks)*